5

 1

 • What biceps do is contract to bring the forearm closer to the upper arm.
 When the forearms are almost vertical anyway, when protecting the head, not much weight is being expended to keep it there; it'd be the shoulders keeping the whole arm slightly raised.
 I could see biceps' fast-twitch muscles being useful to pull back fast after a jab or cross.
-Mar 31, 2021 at 16:58
+Commented Mar 31, 2021 at 16:58

 Muscles operate by contractings, so... it's hard to imagine.
 I can't visualize a punch that changes the lower-to-upper arm angle from a larger to a smaller angle unless it's an awkward sucker-punch haymaker from down at your side to head height.
 For me, at least, a twisty hook/uppercut to the abdomen leaves the angle about the same.
 There are lots of other factors that go into a good punch (speed, practice for good technique, mental breakthroughs as to how to do it "right", twisting the upper body, foot position), but the only one I can think of that could result from lifting would be some upper-chest / shoulder muscles.